ZoltXs/jdi-drm-enhanced/README.md

 This driver is a version created by a Basque, N@Xs, improved and optimized of the sharp-drm driver of the master Ardangelo https://github.com/ardangelo/sharp-drm-driver

+## Note

+If you want to help me with my great work and support me in the construction of more projects like this, bring me a coffee ☕️.

+It will also help me for the update of future drivers.

+Click on this link to help me. 😜 👇👇

 ## License

 GPL v2